zhangjiemin000/fritz-models/README.md

 ## Training models for mobile

 By default, the style transfer networks produced here are roughly 7mb in size and contain 7 million parameters.
 They can create a stylized image in ~500ms on high end mobile phones, and 5s on lower end phones.
 To make the model's faster, we've included a width-multiplier parameter similar to the one introduced by Google in their MobileNet architecture.
 The value `alpha` can be set between 0 and 1 and will control how many filters are included in each layer.
 Lower `alpha` means fewer filters, fewer parameters, faster models, with slightly worse style transfer abilities.
 In testing, `alpha=0.25` produced models that ran at 17fps on an iPhone X, while still transfering styles well.

+Finally, for models that are intended to be used in real-time on a CPU only, you can use the `--use-small-network` flag to train a model architecture that has been heavily pruned.
+The style transfer itself isn't quite as good, but the results are usable and the models are incredible small.

 # Stylizing Images
 To stylize an image with a trained model you can run: